pypa/distlib/docs/database.rst

 .. class:: Distribution(path)

    Class representing an installed distribution.
-It is different from :class:`distlib.dist.Distribution` which holds the list of files, the metadata and options during the run of a Packaging command.

    Instantiate with the *path* to a ``.dist-info`` directory.
 Instances can be compared and sorted.
 Other available methods are: